-NEWTOWN, CT.
-(March 28, 2016) – Newtown has been honored with the Best Communities for Music Education designation from the NAMM Foundation for its outstanding commitment to music education.
-Newtown joins 476 districts across the country in receiving the prestigious award in 2016.
+Newtown, CT – May 18, 2020 – Newtown has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.

-This award recognizes that Newtown is leading the way with learning opportunities as outlined in the new federal education legislation, the Every Student Succeeds Act (ESSA).
-The legislation, signed into law in December 2015, replaces No Child Left Behind Act (NCLB), which was often criticized for an overemphasis on testing-while leaving behind subject such as music.
-ESSA recommends music and the arts as important elements of well-rounded education for all children.
+This award recognizes that Newtown is leading the way with learning opportunities as outlined in the Every Student Succeeds Act (ESSA).
+The legislation guides implementation in the states and replaces the No Child Left Behind Act (NCLB) which was often criticized for an overemphasis on testing-while leaving behind subjects such as music.
+ESSA recommends music and the arts as important elements of a well-rounded education for all children.

-The NAMM Foundation is a nonprofit supported in part by the National Association of Music Merchants and its approximately 10,300 members around the world.
-The foundation advances active participation in music making across the lifespan by supporting scientific research, philanthropic giving and public service programs.
+The NAMM Foundation is a nonprofit supported in part by the National Association of Music Merchants and its approximately 10,400 members around the world.
+The foundation advances active participation in music making across the lifespan by supporting scientific research, philanthropic giving, and public service programs.
 For more information about the NAMM Foundation, please visit www.nammfoundation.org.

 # # #